stephenjude/laravel-payment-gateways/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/stephenjude/laravel-payment-gateways.svg?style=flat-square)](https://packagist.org/packages/stephenjude/laravel-payment-gateways)

 A simple Laravel implementation for all payment providers.
-This package supports Paystack, Flutterwave, Klasha, and Stripe.
+This package supports Paystack, Monnify, Pay4Me Pay, Seerbit Flutterwave, Klasha, and Stripe.

 ## Use Case
 Have you had to implement limited SDKs for accepting payments on your mobile app.